Gender and Women’s Studies

 Bachelor of Arts (BA)

-Build the foundational skills needed to pursue a career in government departments and agencies, media and publishing, and non-government organizations or services, or to pursue graduate studies.
+Earn a UBC degree respected by employers around the globe.
+Build a broad foundation and acquire the skills to pursue careers in government departments and agencies, media and publishing, and non-government organizations or services, or to pursue graduate studies.

 Access to professors